 Records of the Ministry of Health and related bodies (1798–2001)

 Browse MH in Discovery, our catalogue, to find records from the Ministry of Health, the Poor Law Commission and other bodies involved in the provision of healthcare from 1798 to the modern day.

 Records in other archives and organisations

-Search the Hospital Records Database to locate records relating to specific hospitals held at The National Archives and other archives.
+Search archived data from the Hospital Records Database to locate records relating to specific hospitals held at The National Archives and other archives.

 Records held locally